 Thanks to the abundant benefits of rowing machine workouts, including aerobic-boosting, fat-burning, muscle-strengthening, meditative-healing, low-impact, rowing machines, also known as ergometers or ergs, are currently on an upswing.

-Mobilizing up to 86% of body muscles, the rowing machine can give you a unique opportunity to work out your total body, activating the abs, back, shoulders, chest, triceps, wrists, glutes, hamstrings, and calf muscles.
+Mobilizing up to 86% of body muscles, the rowing machine can give you a unique opportunity to work out your total body.
+Altogether, it activates the abs, back, shoulders, chest, triceps, wrists, glutes, hamstrings, and calf muscles.